ishakuni/frontend/README.md

-This project creates the static frontend files using [reasonml](https://reasonml.github.io/)
+This project provides the frontend for iShakuni

 ### Local development